Erocr/EconomicBubble/README.md

 **2. Clone this repo into a folder of your choosing**

-If you're on Linux or MacOS, open a terminal window and paste one of the commands below.
+Open a terminal window and paste one of the commands below.

 If you are not in your desired folder: